 My Pick: Kris Middleton +430

-This is one of the toughest competitions to pick a winner in, as an underdog usually always seems to win.
+This is one of the toughest competitions to pick a winner in for the NBA All-Star weekend, as an underdog usually always seems to win.
 As we saw last year with Tatum, the ability to shoot the 3-ball matters, which is why I will go with Middleton as my kind of sleeper pick.

 He’s shooting 43.8% from 3-PT land, which is the highest amongst the field.
 While I love SGA to also be in this thing at the end, his shot scared me a little.